 - Who's responsible for monitoring marking and feedback

 Use the NEU feedback and marking policy checklist if you're looking to improve or rewrite your policy.
-It explicitly draws out that teachers should not have to complete detailed marking if they feel it is unnecessary.
+It explicitly draws out that teachers should not have to complete detailed marking if they feel it's unnecessary.

 Write your policy to reduce teacher workload

-Use your policy to make sure that marking and feedback:
+Use your policy to make sure marking and feedback:

-The DfE have published a feedback and marking: school workload reduction toolkit.
-It includes a workshop you can run to reduce feedback and
+The DfE has published a feedback and marking: school workload reduction toolkit.
+It includes a workshop you can run to reduce feedback and marking workload